tembo-io/website/blog/2023-09-21-pgmq-internals/index.md

 ---
-slug: pgmq-internals
+slug: postgres-extension-in-rust-pgmq
-title: "Dissecting pgmq"
+title: "Anatomy of a Postgres extension written in Rust: pgmq"
 authors: [rjzv]
-tags: [postgres, pgmq, rust]
+tags: [postgres, pgmq, rust, pgrx, extensions]
 ---

-# Dissecting pgmq

 In my [previous submission](https://tembo.io/blog/pgmq-with-python) to this space, I described my experience with [pgmq](https://github.com/tembo-io/pgmq) while using the Python library.
 In this post, I'll share what I found after inspecting the code.